Breast Implant Placement

-In designing the best breast augmentation procedure for you, one of the options you will discuss with Dr. Antonio J. Gayoso is the placement of the breast implant.
-There are two basic options for placement of the breast implant:
+In designing the best breast augmentation procedure for you, one of the four decisions to make is the placement of the breast implant.
+There are two general options for the placement of the breast implant:

-With the subglandular placement option, Dr. Gayoso will place the breast implant immediately below the breast gland or fascia, and above the pectoral muscles that line the front of your ribs and chest wall.
-Subglandular augmentation may be a good option if you have adequate tissue thickness to produce a natural-looking result with a smooth contour of the upper breast.
+With the subglandular breast implant placement option, your surgeon will place the breast implant immediately behind the breast gland or fascia, and on top of the pectoral muscles.
+Subglandular augmentation may be a good option if you have adequate tissue thickness to produce a natural-looking result with a smooth upper breast contour.

 Advantages of subglandular placement include: